gvlsq/node-cookie-auth/README.md

 ## Improvements

+* Introduce TypeScript
+	* e.g. github.com/jacobstern/typescript-handlebars-realworld/
+* Introduce integration tests
+	* e.g. GET /logout depends on a successful POST /login first, see: gist.github.com/joaoneto/5152248
-* Timing attacks
+* Handle timing attacks
-	* Measures can be added to the `POST /login` endpoint so that its response time is not dependent on its input
+	* Measures can be added to the `POST /login` endpoint so that its response time is not dependent on its input, e.g. github.com/alex996/node-auth/blob/master/api/src/routes/auth.ts#L16
-* CSRF
+* Handle CSRF
 	* CSRF tokens can be added to all HTML forms returned by the web server to protect against CSRF attacks
-* Integration tests

 ## License